system76/tech-docs/src/models/meer9/repairs.md

 ![CMOS battery](./img/cmos-battery.webp)

-3. Slwoly pull the CMOS battery away from where it's adhered to the fan.
+3. Slowly pull the CMOS battery away from where it's adhered to the fan.
 The double-sided tape may remain on the fan after the CMOS battery is removed.
 4. Stick the new CMOS battery onto the fan (next to the black plastic screw arm), then plug the new CMOS battery in and replace the fan, motherboard, and bottom panel.

 ## Replacing the thermal paste: